Summary

 Here, COUNTIF counts how many times items already in the unique list appear in the master list, using an expanding reference for the range, $D$4:D4.

-An expanding reference is absolute on one side, relative on the other.
+An expanding reference is absolute on one side, and relative on the other.
 In this case, as the formula is copied down, the reference will expand to include more rows in the unique list.

 Note the reference starts in D4, one row above the first unique entry, in the unique list.
 This is intentional — we want to count items already in the unique list, and we can't include the current cell without creating a circular reference.
 So, we start on the row above.